JensenNick/huawei_solar_pees/README.md

 # - 'sensor.power_meter_active_power' (from the Huawei Solar integration)
 # - 'sensor.battery_charge_discharge_power' (from the Huawei Solar integration)
  ```
-If you have a single inverter setup, you can use the above method to delete all occurencies of the sensor `sensor.inverter_input_power_2` or, for a less troublesome edit when/if the package file may be revised, I recomend just to set the `state:` to be 0 (zero).
+If you have a single inverter setup, you can use the above method to delete all occurencies of the sensor `sensor.inverter_input_power_2` or, for a less troublesome edit when/if the package file may be revised, I recomend just to set the `state:` to 0 (zero).

 ```yaml
       - name: "Power Inverter #2 Input"